Sorry this is late! I am having some computer issues and didn’t get this up on Thursday like I planned!

-**As shared yesterday, I will be reposting our lessons from last year each week.
+**As shared a few weeks ago, I will be reposting our lessons from last year each week.
 If you want to follow along with us, we’d love to have you!

 Considering purchasing the complete download of God’s Little Explorers?
 You can find out the top 10 differences between the weekly free preschool lesson plans and the complete download here.